Quick start

 Start GWCelery components manually

-GWCelery itself consists of six Celery workers and one Flask web application.
+GWCelery itself consists of seven Celery workers and one Flask web application.
 Start them all by running each of the following commands:

 $ gwcelery worker -l info -n gwcelery-worker -Q celery -B --igwn-alert